orchestracities/ngsi-timeseries-api/docs/manuals/index.md

-For the visualisation of data **(5)**, at the time being we are using [Grafana](http://grafana.com/), complemented with open source plugins for the databases.
-In the future, we could envision a grafana plugin for direct interaction with QL's API.
+For the visualisation of data **(5)**, at the time being we are using [Grafana](http://grafana.com/), complemented with open source plugins for the databases (known as data-sources).
+In the future, we could envision a Grafana plugin for direct interaction with QL's API.

 ## More information